stereolabs/zed-hub-examples/tutorials/tutorial_03_telemetries/README.md

 ## Code Overview

 This sample app opens a ZED and enable ZED tracking, meaning that you can access the camera position at each frame.
 Then the application gets the camera position and sends it to the cloud at each frame.
-Therefore the Telemetry panel will contain all the concecutive position of your camera.
+Therefore the Telemetry panel will contain all the consecutive position of your camera.

 What exactly happens:

 - Init IOT to enable communications with the cloud.
 (See tutorial_01_basic_app README for more information).

 - Open the ZED with `p_zed->open(initParameters)`.
 (See tutorial_02_live_stream_and_recording README for more information).

 - Enable Positional Tracking with `p_zed->enablePositionalTracking(positional_tracking_param)`.
 (See [ZED SDK API documentation](https://www.stereolabs.com/docs/api/classsl_1_1Camera.html#a7989ae783fae435abfdf48feaf147f44) for more information).